Pinterest Hidden Image

 Lila and the other guests begin to confide in Phoebe, which thwarts her plans.
 While this may sound sad and depressing, it’s not!
 This book is so sharply written, and the cast of wedding guests is a joy to get to know.

 It has so much humor and heart alongside its contemporary takes on life and love.
-I highly recommend it.
+I highly recommend this feel good book for adults.

 Recap